smartboxchannel/EFEKTA_eON213z/README.md

 ## It is forbidden to manufacture devices for commercial sale, only for personal use.

+## You can make your own pcb here - https://www.pcbway.com/setinvite.aspx?inviteid=550959

 #### Donate to me: https://paypal.me/efektalab or just buy to support this project